brave/browser-laptop/docs/state.md

     }
   },
   ledger: {
+    info: {
+      address: string, // the BTC wallet address (in base58)
+      amount: number, // fiat amount to contribute per reconciliation period
+      balance: string, // confirmed balance in BTC.toFixed(4)
+      bravery: {
+        fee: {
+          amount: number, // set from `amount` above
+          currency: string // set from `currency` above }
+      }, // values round-tripped through the ledger-client
+      btc: string, // BTC to contribute per reconciliation period
+      buyURL: string, // URL to buy bitcoin using debit/credit card
+      countryCode: string, // ISO3166 2-letter code for country of browser's location
+      created: boolean, // wallet is created
+      creating: boolean, // wallet is being created
+      currency: string, // fiat currency denominating the amount
+      error: {
+        caller: string, // function in which error was handled
+        error: object  // error object returned
+      }, // non-null if the last updateLedgerInfo happened concurrently with an error
+      exchangeInfo: {
+        exchangeName: string,  // the name of the BTC exchange
+        exchangeURL: string // the URL of the BTC exchange }, // information about the corresponding "friendliest" BTC exchange (suggestions welcome!)
+      hasBitcoinHandler: boolean, // brave browser has a `bitcoin:` URI handler
+      passphrase: string, // the BTC wallet passphrase
+      paymentIMG: string, // the QR code equivalent of `paymentURL` expressed as "data:image/...;base64,..."
+      paymentURL: string, // bitcoin:...?amount={btc}&label=Brave%20Software
+      reconcileFrequency: number, // duration between each reconciliation in days
+      reconcileStamp: number, // timestamp for the next reconcilation
+      recoverySucceeded: boolean, // the status of an attempted recovery
+      satoshis: number, // confirmed balance as an integer number of satoshis
+      transactions: [{
+        ballots: {
+          [publisher]: number // e.g., "wikipedia.org": 3
+        }, // number of ballots cast for each publisher
+        contribution: {
+          fee: number, // bitcoin transaction fee
+          fiat: {
+            amount: number, // e.g., 5
+            currency: string // e.g., "USD"
+          }, // roughly-equivalent fiat amount
+          rates: {
+            [currency]: number //e.g., { "USD": 575.45 }
+          },  // exchange rate
+          satoshis: number, // actual number of satoshis transferred },
+        count: number, // total number of ballots allowed to be cast
+        submissionStamp: number, // timestamp for this contribution
+        viewingId: string, // UUIDv4 for this contribution }], // contributions reconciling/reconciled
+      unconfirmed: string // unconfirmed balance in BTC.toFixed(4) },
     isBooting: boolean, // flag which telll us if wallet is still creating or not
     isQuiting: boolan, // flag which tell us if we are closing ledger (because of browser close)
+    locations: {
+      [url]: {
+        publisher: string, // url of the publisher in question
+        verified: boolean, // wheter or not site is a verified publisher
+        exclude: boolean, // wheter or not site is in the excluded list
+        stickyP: boolean, // wheter or not site was added using addFunds urlbar toggle
+        timestamp: number // timestamp in milliseconds
+      }
+    }
     synopsis: {
       options: {
         emptyScores: {